mikrono/tModLoaderWiki_kr_ko/Mod.md

 Adds the given type of projectile information storage to the game, using the provided name.

-### public void AddNPC(string name, ModNPC npc, string texture)
+### public void AddNPC(string name, ModNPC npc, string texture, string[] altTextures = null)

 Adds a type of NPC to the game with the specified name and texture.
+Also allows you to give the NPC alternate textures.

 ### public ModNPC GetNPC(string name)